ChefBingbong/ethereum-transaction-tracer/README.md

 # Usage
 ## Transaction Trace

 to use evm-tt in your backend application simply import the main `TransactionTracer` entity and create and instance for your needs.
-Note that your prc provider must support the `debug_tracecall` JSON RPC method.
+Note that it is recommened that your prc provider must support the `debug_tracecall` and `debug_traceTransaction` JSON RPC method for the best developer experience.
 ```ts
 const client = getPublicClient(RPC_URL)